naduhz/odin-project-restaurant/README.md

 # Responsive Restaurant Webpage

-This is a rather simple Library application that uses the localStorage() for a user to manage their personal collection.
+This is a rather simple Restaurant Webpage application that uses Webpack to compile the source code.

 # Preview